kjelenji/Ledger/README.md

 ## Project status

-This repository currently contains a basic single-file template implementation in [lilbot.cpp](lilbot.cpp).
+This repository currently contains a basic single-file template implementation in [ledger.cpp](ledger.cpp).

 The template includes:
 - Decision extraction using regex from note text